inaghnane/ClassTrack/README.md

 🧩 Why gRPC?

-The core goal of this project is to implement a distributed system using gRPC instead of traditional REST APIs.
+The core goal of ClassTrack is to implement a distributed system using gRPC instead of traditional REST APIs.

-gRPC allows:
+gRPC provides:

-🔹 High-performance communication (binary data)
+🔹 High-performance communication using binary data

-🔹 Strongly typed contracts using .proto files
+🔹 Strongly typed service contracts via .proto files

 🔹 Clear separation between services